Artificial Intelligence

 Summarizing best practices from Designnotes: know your users, know your topicset expectations, don't hide limitations, be human-centered, keep training

-How do I integrate a chatbot without breaking my product experience?
+How could I integrate a chatbot without breaking my product experience?

 Never brute-force assistance.
 Avoid intrusive UI, but make sure that visitors are aware that they don’t need to leave your site or contact support if they need help, because a built-in helper is available.